ujw0l/masonry-gallery/readme.txt

 WordPress plugin to create masonry image gallery

 == Description ==
 Plugins lets you create a Masonry Image gallery with Gutenberg Block.
 And view image in modal window.
+Now with ability to apply box shadow effect and zoom to the image,

 == Installation ==